Which sailing course is right for me?

 Theory courses are a great way of continuing your learning when the nights start to draw in and the weather becomes less favourable.
-Equinox Sailing run all the RYA theory course, both online and in a classroom.
+Equinox Sailing run all the RYA theory courses, both online and in a classroom.

-One of our foundation courses are the perfect place to start if you have little or no experience.
+One of our foundation courses is the perfect place to start if you have little or no experience.
 Foundation courses include practical and theory courses to allow you to learn and develop as a sailor.

 Learning doesn’t stop once you have a qualification.
 We are always faced with new challanges; gaining valuable experience away from your comfort zone is an important part of developing as a member of crew or as a skipper.
 We offer a number of courses that will help you develop your skills for the next challenge.

-You maybe interested in a professional qualification to become a delivery skipper or perhaps a sailing instructor.
-For some its proving to themselves that they can do it.
+You may be interested in a professional qualification to become a delivery skipper or perhaps a sailing instructor.
+For some it’s proving to themselves that they can do it.
 We have put together some useful information about what level of experience and what skills you will need to become a RYA YachtMaster.

 Some useful information on short courses which are both useful and interesting and can make sailing a more enjoyable pastime.